binoyPeries/docs-choreo-dev/en/docs/develop-components/develop-proxy/develop-an-api-proxy-from-a-github-repository-source.md

 ## Step 2: Build

 !!! info
-    An initial build starts automatically as soon as you create the API proxy.
+    The initial build starts automatically when you create the API proxy, and you will be redirected to the **Build** page.
+In this case, you can skip the steps below.
+If you need to manually trigger a build later, follow these steps.

 1. On the project home page, click on the `Department Service` component you created.
 This takes you to the component overview page.
 2. In the left navigation menu, click **Build**.